 Real Estate Investment Analysts must prepare detailed reports and presentations for stakeholders, including investors, executives, and other team members.

 Picture yourself presenting your findings on a potential investment to your firm’s executives.
-You need to clearly explain why you think this investment is a good idea, backing up your argument with data and analysis.
+You must explain why you think this investment is a good idea.
+Support your argument with data and analysis to back it up.
 Your ability to communicate can make or break the decision-making process.

 7. Staying Updated with Technology and Trends